 A shadow wrapped its arms about Fleur in Harry’s mind.
 She offered it her warm smile and her cute pout, the sweetness of her kisses, and the quiet, perfect intimacy beneath willow leaves and summer sun.
 Never.
-A thick, twisted heat smouldered in Harry’s heart.
+A thick, twisted heat smouldered in Harry’s heart and his stomach bubbled and churned.
 Nobody’s stealing our perfect dream from us.

 ‘Thanks,’ he muttered.
 ‘I’m going to go to the library and read about those ingredients, then see if there’s anything about the Department of Mysteries.’